-We have 2 different person who channel a different percentage to their investment.
+We have 2 different people who channel a different percentage to their investment.
 The first person channels 10% while the second channels 20%.
-In absolute amount, the first person channeled $4,500/yr while the second person channeled $9,000/yr.
+In absolute amount, the first person channelled $4,500/yr while the second person channelled $9,000/yr.

 At this later stage, both their portfolio have grown to a substantial size.

 At this stage, their investment returns, whether positive or negative matters far more.
 A 30% loss is $90,000.
 And it would take person A 20 years and person B 10 years to get back that sum of money.

 Of course the opposite is true as well.
 This is the stage where we see the power of positive compounding making your money explode to the upside.

 Which one is more important at this point?

 - Grow your money to compound more?

 - Combine #1 and #2

 You will tell me you want #3.
 However, #3 can be done but it is very nuanced.